 The breathtaking coral reefs of Kahalu’u Beach Park are where I shot the pictures you see above.
 Everywhere you look, you’ll see bright yellow fish swimming about your legs in a mere 3 ft of water.
 The beach is also lifeguarded making it possible for families with younger children to enjoy the gorgeous marine life safely.

 I highly recommend you include a night manta ray snorkel in your Kona itinerary.
 This night might be ideal for it as you might be more acclimated to the time change and less likely to tire early.
 This adventure is very much unique to the Kona Coast of the Big Island.
-Indeed, Lefty, a local and disabled manta ray unable to feed herself due to a malformation once realized that the lighting from the Kona Airport construction site attracted large amounts of plankton to the lit waters.
+Lefty, a local and disabled manta ray struggled to feed herself due to a congenital malformation.
+One day, she realized the lighting from the Kona Airport construction site attracted large amounts of plankton to the lit waters.
 She quickly taught other local manta rays how to feed from the lit up oceans, and when construction ended, tourism took over.
-Each day, thousands of people flock to the Kona waters when the sun sets to go admire the manta rays up close.
+Each day, thousands of people flock to the Kona waters when the sun sets to admire the manta rays up close.

-We chose Hang Loose Boat Tours as they offered competitive prices ($105 per person) and guaranteed a 95% chance to spot manta rays or a chance to reschedule.
+We chose to snorkel with Hang Loose Boat Tours.
+They offer competitive prices ($105 per person) and guarantee a 95% chance to spot manta rays or a chance to reschedule.
 They also provide snacks and bottled water as well as a warm “shower” once you get back on the boat.
-Garrett and I were the first to swim to the floatation device and expected to wait a while before the manta rays showed up, but the second we put our faces underwater, about a dozen manta rays were already swimming and feeding below us.
-It was absolutely incredible, and a memory we will cherish forever.
+Garrett and I were the first to swim to the floatation device and expected to wait a while before the manta rays showed up.
+However, the second we put our faces underwater, about a dozen manta rays were already swimming and feeding below us.
+It was absolutely incredible and a memory we will cherish forever.

 GOOD TO KNOWmake sure to enter the address given to you in your confirmation email to get to the dock as Google maps will take you to the wrong location. avoid parking your car in a locked lot as it may be inaccessible when you get back from your night snorkel. don’t forget to bring a warm long-sleeved shirt or hoodie.
 I overstayed in the water and could not stop shivering after getting back on the boat.

-I hope you thoroughly enjoyed this detailed Big Island itinerary and that you now feel ready to plan your dream vacation to the Big Island of Hawai’i!
+I hope you thoroughly enjoyed this detailed itinerary and now feel ready to plan your dream vacation to the Big Island of Hawai’i!
 Make sure to check out our other Hawaii articles, and pin this one for later!